Director Robert Badavas Exercises and Sells 15,000 Shares of Her

-On June 20, 2024, Robert Badavas, a Director at Hercules Capital Inc (HTGC, Financial), acquired 15,000 shares of the company through the exercise of stock options, followed by the immediate sale of the same number of shares.
+From June 18, 2024 to June 20, 2024, Robert Badavas, a Director at Hercules Capital Inc (HTGC, Financial), acquired 15,000 shares of the company through the exercise of stock options, followed by the immediate sale of the same number of shares.
 There were no changes in the number of shares owned by the insider after the transactions.
-Details were documented in a recent SEC Filing.
-Following these transactions, the insider now owns 4,234 shares of the company.
+Details were documented in a recent amended SEC filing.
+Following these transactions, the insider now owns 111,686 shares of the company, including both direct and indirect ownership.

 Hercules Capital Inc (HTGC, Financial) is a specialty finance company focused on providing senior secured venture growth loans to high-growth, innovative venture capital-backed companies in a variety of technology, life sciences, and sustainable and renewable technology industries.